hashicorp/terraform-provider-aws/skaff/README.md

 # skaff

+**WARNING:** We are actively developing this tool.
+We may completely change it, abandon it, or delete it without notice. *We do not recommend using this tool at this time.*

 The `skaff` tool is a Terraform AWS Provider scaffolding tool.
-We are actively developing this tool and we may completely change it, abandon it, or delete it without warning. **We do not recommend using this tool (yet).**

 To use `skaff`, starting in the `terraform-provider-aws` directory: